Scenario Based Learning in Financial Literacy

 -

-Defining acceptable fidelity through appropriate knowledge checks, reflection prompts, and learner flow
+Defining acceptable standards through appropriate knowledge checks, reflection prompts, and learner flow

 -